jsmarier-courses/exploratory-data-analysis-and-pitch-jou4100-f25-group-1/jou4100-eda-group-1.md

 Going forward, we would like to see if the percentage of the population lines up with the percentages of services offered in French.
 For example, what are the percentages of French-only schools in each ward?
 Answering questions like these will help us form our story.

-**This section should include a screen capture of your pivot table, like so:**

 ![alt text](<Pivot table.png>)
 *Figure 2: This pivot table shows...*

-**This section should also include a screen capture of your exploratory chart, like so:**

 ![alt text](Chart3.3.png)
 *Figure 3: This exploratory chart shows...*